 Anthology Submission Guidelines

-This anthology is OPEN to submissions
+This anthology is CLOSED to submissions.

 Blood and Squalor